Curio-IRM/Instructions/README.md

-# Kleiner Perkins Fellows Website
+# Curio Database

-Welcome to the Kleiner Perkins Fellows Website!
+Welcome to the Kleiner Perkins Fellows Website prepared by Curio!
 This website provides individualized profiles for all the Kleiner Perkins Fellows, generated from LinkedIn data.
 It serves as a comprehensive resource about the program's history, application process, events, and more.
 We have also integrated a chatbot feature to assist with any questions.

 ## Project Structure